Colds, Congestion and Cough in Children

 - If your child’s symptoms are not interfering with sleep or daily activities, ‘treatment’ is not necessary.

-- Cough and cold medicines for children have been off the pharmacy shelves for several years.
-There is little proof that these medicines do anything to ease the symptoms and often have undesirable side effects.
+- Cough and cold medicines for children have been off the pharmacy shelves for several years due to lack of evidence that these medicines do anything to ease the symptoms and often have undesirable side effects.

 - We do not recommend giving any over the counter medications for cough unless directed by our office.
 The following are alternatives to cold and cough medicines: